Blog vs Vlog: Which is The Better Investment?

 Note: if you want to shoestring things, you can get by without some of the above such as branded email and pro versions of Elementor (or other WordPress page builder of choice) and Astra (or other WordPress themes of choice).
 There may also be other expenses, such as plugins unique to your needs.

-For video blogs, the costs can add up much more quickly.
-Aside from needing a camera, you must also contend with audio capture, video editing, and storage.
+For video blogs, the costs of content creation can add up much more quickly.
+Aside from needing a camera, you must also contend with audio capture, editing videos, and storage.

 If you want your website to host your videos on platforms like YouTube (which I recommend for building an audience and further monetization purposes), you will still have the abovementioned costs.